mondbr/pands-weekly-tasks/README.md

 I don't have any prevoius programming experience nor knowledge of basing coding, so I am using multiple sources and references to help me to complete the assignments.

-Each file contain comments to the code I am writing.
+Each file contains comments to the code I am writing.
 Below I will explain my approach to solving the assigned task and reference the sources I researched for solving the problems.

 ## Table of contents:
 * [Weekly tasks](#weekly-tasks)